 Partner with a therapist or other lymphedema expert.

 Your doctor may have the resources and skills necessary to help you put together a comprehensive exercise plan to manage your lymphedema.
-If not, consider working with a physical medicine doctor, physical therapist, occupational therapist, or other experts who specialize in.
+If not, consider working with a physical medicine doctor, physical therapist, occupational therapist or other expert who specializes in lymphedema management.
 They’ll have a deep well of exercises to draw from and will help you put together an exercise routine that’s tailored to your individual needs.
 For instance, exercise programs for a patient with lymphedema in their right arm might not work for a patient with lymphedema in their left leg.

 Start slow and easy and build from there.

 You don’t try to run a marathon the week after a heart attack, so you shouldn’t jump into the deep end of exercise too soon after your lymphedema manifests.
 If you’ve never worked out before, you’ll need to start slow, and if you were very active before treatment, you’ll have to work back up to your previous levels of performance.
 For example, you might need to lift lighter weights or run a shorter distance at a slower pace.
 While this may be frustrating in the short term, it’s worth it to reduce or avoid lymphedema symptoms in the long run.

 Keep a sharp eye out for symptoms.